 OFFICE OF FINANCIAL AID CLOSED TO WALK-INS AND IN-PERSON COUNSELING

-Effective Monday, March 16, the Office of Financial Aid will suspend all in-person and walk-in counseling.
+Effective Monday, March 16, and continuing through the Autumn quarter,the Office of Financial Aid will suspend all in-person and walk-in counseling.
 We will have counselors available to answer calls and emails during regular business hours.
 We will continually monitor the current situation, and will open the office to visitors as soon as possible.
 Please visit financialaid.uchicago.edu for the most up to date information pertaining to financial aid, and the “About” section for our contact information.
-The Office of Financial Aid appreciates your understanding during this time, and will do its very best to assist you.
-Please see below for answers to frequently asked questions regarding Spring Quarter financial aid during remote learning:
+The Autumn quarter will be different in many ways and The Office of Financial Aid appreciates your understanding during this time and will do its very best to assist you.
+Please see below for answers to frequently asked questions regarding Autumn Quarter financial aid:

 COVID-19 and Student Loans